Adam de Creeting ~ Adam de Cretingges.

 Atom, Crescent, Diamond, Emerald, Estoile, Increscent, Lightning flash, Moon, Mount, Mullet, Mullet of four points, Orbital, Plough of Ursa Major, Rainbow, Ray of the sun, River, Sea, Snowflake, Sun, Sun in splendour, Sun of May, Trimount, Water and Wave.

-Between, Watercolor, Proper, Pointed, Azure, Boa, Wreath, Chevron, Charged, Upon (wreath), Crest, Five, Ogee, Crown, Party per fess, Created, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fess, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lineage, Semi-circular, Eight, Or, Passant, Leather, Argent, Without divisions, Rampant, Sable, Vert, Grasping, Crest and mantling, Plain tincture, Freehand, Three, One, Helm and Tree.
+Port and windows, Between, Watercolor, Proper, Pointed, Azure, Boa, Wreath, Chevron, Charged, Crest, Five, Ogee, Crown, Created, Crescent, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fess, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lineage, Semi-circular, Eight, Or, Passant, Leather, Argent, Without divisions, Rampant, Sable, Vert, Grasping, Plain tincture, Freehand, Three, One, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,